 - FSBOs aren't serious sellers.
 Not true.
 A small minority might be just testing the waters, but the majority absolutely do want to sell their homes.

 - FSBOs are not flexible on price.
 Some buyers think FSBOs aren't hiring agents because they can't afford to, that they need to take every dime out of the deal so they won't bend on price.
-But according to studies by the National Association of Realtors, most For Sale By Owners actually get less for their homes than those who list with a real estate agent.
+But according to studies by the National Association of Realtors, most For Sale by Owners actually get less for their homes than those who list with a real estate agent.
 FSBOs are typically willing to negotiate, but they might not be very good at it if they don't do it for a living.

 - For Sale by Owners are hiding material facts.
 FSBOs are bound by the same laws that govern those who are represented by a real estate agent.
-These sellers must give buyers federal- and state-mandated disclosures, if any, including disclosing any pertinent material facts.
+These sellers must give buyers federal- and state-mandated disclosures, if any, including revealing any pertinent material facts.

 The Bottom Line